Tony Watt: Partick Thistle

+Watt scored his first goal for Thistle on 15 July 2025, in a 2–0 home win over Stranraer in the Scottish League Cup group stages.
+Watt scored his first league goal for Thistle, opening the scoring in a 3–2 home win over Raith Rovers.

 International career

 Watt has played for Scotland U19s, his debut came on 12 May 2011, in a 1–0 loss to Denmark.
 He scored his first goal on 23 September 2011, in a 3–1 victory over Wales After his Celtic debut, Scotland U20s manager Billy Stark said that he wanted to move Watt up from the U19 squad to the under 20s, Watt made his debut for Scotland U21s in August 2012 in a friendly match against Belgium.
 He went on to make a total of nine appearances for the U21 side, scoring five times.

 On 21 May 2013, Watt was called up by Gordon Strachan to the senior Scotland squad for the World Cup qualifier in Zagreb against Croatia on 7 June 2013.
 He did not play, and was subsequently dropped from the Under 21 side by manager Billy Stark, with Stark citing issues with Watt's fitness as the main reason for not selecting him.

 Watt was called up to the senior Scotland squad again in March 2016 for a friendly against Czech Republic, and made his debut in the match on 24 March, a 1–0 win for Scotland, when he came on as a 78th-minute substitute for Ross McCormack.